goldmermaid/d2l-en/chapter_convolutional-neural-networks/why-conv.md

 bursting with activities.
 Waldo shows up somewhere in each, typically lurking in some unlikely location.
-The reader's goal is to locate him.
+The player's goal is to locate him.
 Despite his characteristic outfit, this can be surprisingly difficult, due to the large number of distractions.